An aspect of your funeral you may not have thought about is where your body will be kept in the days leading up to the funeral ceremony.

 Yes.
 If you die at home, your body can stay there until the funeral.
 If you die away from home, arrangements can be made for your body to be brought home.

-Additionally, if you are taken into the care of a funeral director there is often the option to be transported to your home leading up to the funeral.
-And vice versa.
-Bear in mind should the practicalities of looking after you at home become too much.
+If you are taken into the care of a funeral director there is often the option to be transported to your home leading up to the funeral.
+And vice versa, should the practicalities of looking after you at home become too much.
 This will, of course, add to the cost of your funeral.

-To conclude whatever you decide, the most important thing you can do is to let your loved ones know what you would like to happen.
+Whatever you decide, the most important thing you can do is to let your dearest and dearest know what you would like to happen.
 Writing down your wishes in a document for your family to refer to when you've gone, can help minimise further stress arising from confusion about what to do.

 Can I check a funeral home's mortuary facilities?